Efficient Image-to-Image Schr\"odinger Bridge for CT Field of View Extension: Results

 \subsection{Results of Simulated Noisy Data}

 The results for simulated noisy data are shown in Fig.\,\ref{fig_noise_comparison}.
 The first and third rows display two representative slices from the test set, and the second and fourth rows present the corresponding error maps.
 The traditional WCE method suppresses cupping artifacts and recovers some missing anatomical structures but still shows noticeable deviations from the ground truth.
 Predictions from the four diffusion-based models demonstrate a markedly improved ability to restore anatomical structures.
 Among them, cDDPM fails to fully reconstruct the patient bed and retains residual noise in its outputs.
-This noise is attributable to an incomplete reverse denoising process rather than residual Poisson noise, as evidenced in our noise-free experiments (Fig.\,\ref{fig_noise_free_comparison} in the Appendix).
-PatchDiffusion, diffusionGAN, and I$^2$SB achieve similar visual quality, with I$^2$SB producing the cleanest and most consistent reconstructions.
+This noise is attributable to an incomplete reverse denoising process rather than residual Poisson noise, as evidenced in our noise-free experiments (Fig.\,\ref{fig_noise_free_comparison} in the Appendix). {PatchDiffusion, DiffusionGAN, and I$^2$SB achieve similar visual quality in both the anatomical region and the patient bed.
+In the background region, PatchDiffusion is capable of reducing noise and artifacts to a similar extent as DiffusionGAN and I$^2$SB, as illustrated by the top row difference images.
+Nevertheless, a major portion of PatchDiffusion predictions still exhibit noticeable noise and residual artifacts in the background area with a narrow window of [-500, 500]\,HU for the error maps, as shown in the bottom difference image of Fig.\,\ref{fig_noise_comparison}(d).}

-Quantitative results in Tab.\,\ref{tab:metrics_n} further confirm I$^2$SB’s superiority over conventional deep learning methods such as FBPConvNet and Pix2pixGAN across RMSE, PSNR, and SSIM.
-Compared to other diffusion models—including cDDPM, PatchDiffusion, and cLDM—I$^2$SB delivers higher image quality, while diffusionGAN achieves comparable quantitative performance.
+Quantitative results in {Tab.\,\ref{tab:metrics_n}} further confirm I$^2$SB’s superiority over conventional deep learning methods such as FBPConvNet and Pix2pixGAN across RMSE, PSNR, and SSIM (p $<$ 0.01 for RMSE, PSNR and SSIM using slice-wise paired t-test).
+Compared to other diffusion models such as cDDPM and PatchDiffusion (p $<$ 0.01), I$^2$SB delivers higher image quality. {It is worth noting that PatchDiffusion achieves reasonable RMSE and PSNR values, but got a very low mean SSIM value of 0.5636, potentially caused by the low-magnitude artifacts and noise in the background.
+DiffusionGAN achieves comparable quantitative performance to I$^2$SB without statistical significance for PSNR (p = 0.075 $>$ 0.05 for PSNR, p $<$ 0.01 for RMSE and SSIM).
 However, I$^2$SB demonstrates a significant advantage in inference efficiency, as summarized in Tab.\,\ref{tab:infer_time}.